duodenum96/IntrinsicTimescales.jl/docs/src/contributing.md

     Feel free to ping us after a few days if there are no responses.

 If your solution involves code (or something that requires running the package locally), check the [developer documentation](developer.md).
 Otherwise, you can use the GitHub interface directly to create your pull request.
+You can contact me directly at catalyasir@gmail.com if you need any help navigating the codebase.

 ## Discussions